msft-teams/tools/TeamsSampleHub/README.md

 The Sample Hub is a personal-branded landing experience that is pinned to the Teams mobile app, allowing your organization to provide consolidated information and the functionality of important first-party and line-of-business apps to firstline worker employees.
-Sample hub can leverage multiple technologies and capabilities such as the SharePoint Framework in Teams (SPFx), Microsoft Graph APIs, PowerApps, Web Apps/HTML/JavaScript, and mobile app pinning to highlight a branded
+Sample Hub can leverage multiple technologies and capabilities such as the SharePoint Framework in Teams (SPFx), Microsoft Graph APIs, PowerApps, Web Apps/HTML/JavaScript, and mobile app pinning to highlight a branded